Literature Commissar

 Yet it would be wiser to be more careful in addressing some problems and analysing historical event.
 I am not a leftist but it really gets up my nose when people are slack in dealing with historical event.
 So far the ‘truth’ of history has been constructed by either leftists, fervent nationalist or ignorant and obtuse right-wing.

-11. Achmad Sudarsono Says:
+11. Achmad Sudarsono says:

 Ross,